calaldees/teachingWorkshops/teacherTraining/mentors/meeting1_assessment.md

 * Greater coherence between school and uni
 * Strengthening our use of the ITTE Curriculum

-### first meeting of Teacher Educators
+### First meeting of Teacher Educators

+* Verify upcoming Student Progress Review (SPR) process
-* explore the first three Key Spotlight Questions:
+* Explore the first three Key Spotlight Questions:
     * Who are we?
     * How do you learn to teach?
     * What is a teacher?